Les Chiens

 Les Chiens (The Dogs) is a Canadian indie rock band from Quebec.
-The lead singer and guitarist is Éric Goulet.
+The lead singer and guitarist is Éric J. Goulet.
 The bass player is Nicolas Jouannaut.
 Olivier Rénaldin and Marc Chartrain have both played drums with the group.

 History

 Goulet, Jouannaut and Rénaldin came together in 1997 to form Les Chiens.
 The band's album, Nuit Dérobée, was released in late 2000, to positive reviews.

 Les Chiens was signed briefly to the labels La Tribu and C4, but most of their recordings were released independently.

 In 2008, Les Chiens released an album, Le Long Sentier, on AudioGram.
 By this time Marc Chartrain was contributing the percussion.

 In February, 2015, after a long hiatus, Les Chiens released a five-song EP, Les Chiens.
 In 2016, the group continues to perform and record.